-This register exists only if parameter C_HAS_FAST is set to 1.
-IMR register is used to set the interrupt mode of the connected interrupts.
-All the interrupts can be set in any mode by setting the corresponding interrupt bit position in IMR.
-Writing 0 to any bit position processes the corresponding interrupt in normal interrupt mode.
-Writing 1 to any bit position processes the corresponding interrupt mode.
-Unused bit positions in the IMR register return zero.
+This register exists only if parameter C\HAS\FAST is set to 1.
+The IMR is used to set the interrupt mode of the connected interrupts.
+All the interrupts can be set in any mode by setting the corresponding interrupt bit position in the IMR.
+Writing 0 to any bit position sets the corresponding interrupt to normal interrupt mode.
+Writing 1 to any bit position sets the corresponding interrupt mode.
+Unused bit positions in the IMR return zero.

-The Interrupt Mode Register (IMR) is shown in Figure 12 and is described in Figure 14.
+The IMR is shown in Figure 12 and is described in Figure 14.

-Figure 12: Interrupt Mode Register (IMR)
+Figure 12: Interrupt Mode Register

-Table 14: Interrupt Mode Register (IMR) Bit Definitions
+Table 14: Interrupt Mode Register Bit Definitions

-Bit(s) Name Core Reset Value Description (w(1)-1):0 INT(n)-INT(0) (n<= w-1) Read / Write 0x0 Interrupt Input (n) - Interrupt Input (0) 0 - Normal Interrupt mode 1 - Fast Interrupt mode
+Bit(s) Name Core Access Reset Value Description (w (1) -1):0 $ (n \le w - 1) $ Read/Write 0x0 Interrupt (n) - Interrupt (0) 0 - Normal Interrupt mode 1 - Fast Interrupt mode